 Description of group’s work

 The work of the KIT epidemiology group is focused on strengthening public health activities and disease control programs.
 Combining expertise in epidemiology, environmental sciences, health information management and geographical information systems (GIS), the group conducts research, provides advisory and M&E services, and develops and offers tailor-made training programs.
-Coordinating the Collaboration for Evidence-Based Health Care (CEBHA), the group supports training and implementation of evidence-based health care and policy development.
+The group supports training and implementation of evidence-based health care and policy development.